 Work through these fixes in order from free to paid.

-Power off the Acer laptop.
-Use compressed air to blow out all vents and fan grilles from the outside.
-Do not insert anything into the vents.
-Download HWiNFO64 for Windows (free) to monitor GPU temperature during gaming or video playback.
-If the GPU consistently exceeds 90 degrees Celsius under normal load, thermal throttling is causing the flickering.
-Professional internal cleaning and thermal paste reapplication costs $50 to $80 at most repair shops.
+Power off the laptop and use compressed air to clear all vents and fan grilles from the outside.
+Download HWiNFO64 (free for Windows) to monitor GPU temperature while running games or video.
+If the GPU consistently exceeds 90 degrees Celsius, thermal throttling is causing the display instability and professional cleaning with thermal paste reapplication costs $50 to $80.

-Right-click the battery icon in the taskbar and select Power Options.
-Switch to Balanced if you are on High Performance, or try High Performance if you are on Power Saver.
-If flickering occurs specifically when plugging in or unplugging the charger, go to Power Options > Change Plan Settings > Change Advanced Power Settings and set the PCI Express Link State Power Management to Off.
-This prevents the GPU from switching power states when the charger is connected or disconnected.
+Right-click the battery icon and select Power Options, then switch from Power Saver to Balanced or from Balanced to High Performance.
+If flickering happens specifically when connecting or disconnecting the charger, go to Advanced Power Settings and set PCI Express Link State Power Management to Off.
+This stops the GPU power state switching that triggers the flicker.

-Go to Settings > Windows Update and install all pending updates.
-Also download and run Acer Care Center, Acer’s official support tool.
-It checks for and installs Acer-specific driver updates including display and chipset drivers that are not always available through Windows Update.
-Acer regularly releases display-related driver patches for Aspire, Nitro, and Swift models through their support portal at support.acer.com.
+Open Settings > Windows Update and install all available updates.
+Then run Acer Care Center to install Acer-specific display and chipset driver updates that Windows Update does not always include.
+Acer regularly releases display patches for Aspire, Nitro, and Swift models through support.acer.com.

-If the lid flex test confirmed a cable issue, a technician opens the Acer hinge area and reseats or replaces the display cable.
-Guides for specific Acer Aspire and Nitro models are available on iFixit.com.
-The cable on most Acer models costs $10 to $30.
-Labor at a local shop adds $30 to $50.
-This is significantly cheaper than a full screen replacement and resolves flickering caused by cable damage in most cases.
+If the lid angle test confirmed laptop hinge cable damage, a technician opens the hinge area and reseats or replaces the display cable.
+Step-by-step guides for Acer Aspire and Nitro models are available on iFixit.com.
+The replacement cable costs $10 to $30 and labor at a local shop adds $30 to $50, making this far cheaper than a full screen replacement.

 | Acer Model Series | Warranty Coverage | Out-of-Warranty Screen Cost |